I proudly endorse the following products:

 He has performed as a member of numerous symphonies, including acting as principal timpanist in the South Dakota Symphony, and more recently principal percussionist locally with the Idaho State Civic Symphony.
 Dr. Hasenpflug has performed in symphonic and freelance capacities with artists as diverse as Bela Fleck, Peter Cetera, the Moody Blues, Blood Sweat and Tears, Riders in the Sky, and many others.
 He has also fronted the Hasenproject percussion group with brother, Andrew, whose album “Compercussions” has received critical acclaim.

 Born in 1966, he received his degrees in percussion and composition from Ithaca College and the Doctor of Musical Arts degree from the University of Colorado, having studied primarily with Gordon Stout, Doug Walter, Greg Woodward, Joe Lukasik, and secondarily with Bill Molenhof and Dana Wilson.
 Additionally, Hasenpflug was fortunate to study privately with notable Pulitzer Prize-winning composers during their respective residencies at Ithaca, including John Corigliano, William Bolcom, and Karel Husa.
 Thom Hasenpflug has percussion works published through K.P.P. (a division of Malletech – MPI), Alfred Music, Bachovich Music, Tapspace Music, and C. Alan Publications, as well as his own label, “Hasenworks.”
-He is an endorser of Remo Drumheads, and Sabian Cymbals.
+He is an endorser of Remo Drumheads, Sabian Cymbals, and Salyers Percussion.
 He has a wife and two bunny rabbits.